Frequently Asked Questions

 Will polished stainless steel turn color?

 It depends on how hot you get the exhaust.
-On a street rod we built last year, the owner put several thousand miles on it and the pipes turned a light champagne color.
-We have had headers turn dark gold when the motor was not timed and/or jetted properly.
+On a recently built street rod, the owner put several thousand miles on it and the pipes turned a champagne color.
+We have had headers turn dark gold when the motor was not timed and/or tuned properly.
 The nice thing about stainless steel is that is it ever does discolor, you can renew the luster with Blue-Away and Simi chrome polish.
-Unlike chrome, it cannot permanently discolor.
+Unlike chrome, it will not permanently discolor.